Wordclock/firmware/README.md

 There are various options, which influence the building process and hence the resulting binary.
-These options can be found within `src/config.h`, along with comments about their meaning and possible values.
+These options can be found within `src/config.h`, along with comments about their actual meaning and possible values.

 ## BUILDING

-Until a Makefile will be provided along with this package, the source code needs to be built manually and/or using an IDE.
+Until a Makefile will be provided along with this project, the source code needs to be built manually and/or using an IDE.
 Make sure to exclude `src/usermodes.c` from the build.
 It will be included within `src/user.c` automatically and does not need to be compiled on its own.